Workers' Compensation for Overexertion Injuries in PA

 Our skilled Harrisburg workers’ compensation attorneys can help you appeal a denied claim and seek work-related injury benefits so you can focus on healing and moving on with your life.
 We can help you file an initial workers’ comp claim and ensure that it is as thorough as possible.

 Your attorney will help you establish and submit the evidence that is necessary to fully support your claim or appeal.
-For example, we can help you gather medical records and expert testimony that shows the symptoms of your injuries, such as pain, numbness and loss of mobility, and proves that your work activities caused your injuries.
+For example, we can help you gather medical records and expert testimony that shows the symptoms of your injuries, such as pain, numbness, and loss of mobility, and prove that your work activities caused your injuries.
 If necessary, we can refer you to medical specialists who know the Pennsylvania workers’ compensation system and what a claim requires.

 If your claim is approved, you may still face the insurance company’s attempt to downgrade your disability rating, which results in a lower payment, or to get you to accept a low settlement offer.
 Our attorneys are experienced with workers’ comp claims and know the tricks that insurance companies use to avoid appropriate benefit payouts.
 We negotiate aggressively with insurers to obtain fair settlements for our clients.